Man Who Says He's Dulce Alvarez's Dad Posts YouTube Birthday Tribute & Police Want To Know More

 Authorities are hoping to speak with the father of Dulce Alvarez, who was abducted from a South Jersey park in 2019 and been missing ever since, NJ.com reports.

-A man who identified himself in the YouTube video Edgar Perez, Ducle's father, posted the tribute online in honor of her 7th birthday.
+A man who identified himself in the YouTube video Edgar Perez, Dulce's father, posted the tribute online in honor of her 7th birthday.

 "I'm really sad and hurt," Perez says over the music as slides of his daughter go by.